 What do star ratings mean?

+Hotels are rated on a scale of 1-5 stars, with one being poor and five being superior.
+Who assigns these ratings?
+Unfortunately, in most countries, nobody.
+Or, to put it another way, everybody.
+Hotel ratings are like movie or restaurant ratings � a matter of opinion based on commonly agreed-on values like comfortable beds, safe parking and customer service.
+The travel industry has simply settled into using the five-star system to rank properties.
 All major reviewing bodies use the five-star system, so one reviewer could rate a hotel a four, and another could rate the same hotel a five.
 A third could rate it a one, but that's very unlikely � while travel writers see things differently, they are all looking at the same basic criteria.
 The advantage of the five-star system is that since most reviews are a star rating, it's easier to compare and contrast various writers' opinion of the same hotel.

 Finally � lots of travel websites let travelers write their own 1-5 rankings of the hotels.
 Just keep in mind that these are much more likely to represent how much that person liked the hotel rather than the level of luxury the hotel offers.